-Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C.

-Urine: Aseptically collect.
+- Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C. Divide samples into aliquots to prevent multiple freeze thaws; use appropriate protease inhibitor cocktails for best results. - Urine: Aseptically collect.
 Remove particular impurities and precipitates by centrifugation, and/or particle removal via syringe or another filtration device.
 Solution must be particle and cell free for best results.
 Assay immediately or aliquot and store samples at -20°C to -80°C. Note: treatment of urine with Thimerosal or other proteinase inhibitors can increase signal yields in ELISA assays for some targets, please see: (Hoyer, J. et al. (1999).
 Effects of microgravity on urinary osteopontin.
 J. Am.
 Soc.
 Nephrol.
 10: S389-S393.)
-Note 2: Urine can be quite acidic; neutralize with mild base the final assay sample to pH 7.0-7.5 for best results.
+Note 2: Urine can be quite acidic; neutralize with mild base the final assay sample to pH 7.0-7.5 for best results. - Serum: Allow the serum to clot in a serum separator tube (about 30 min) at room temperature.
+Centrifuge at approximately 1000 X g for 15 min.
+Analyze the serum immediately or aliquot and store frozen at -20°C-80°C. - Plasma: Collect plasma using heparin only as an anticoagulant.
+Centrifuge for 15 min at 2-8°C at 1000 x g within 30 min of collection.
+For eliminating the platelet effect, suggesting that further centrifugation for 10 min at 2-8°C at 10000 x g.
+Analyze immediately or aliquot and store samples at 20°C-80°C.

 Note: The user needs to estimate the concentration of the target protein in the sample and select a proper dilution factor so that the diluted target protein concentration falls near the middle of the linear regime in the standard curve.
-Also with certain growth factors and target proteins, binding proteins and location can influence over all signal.
-It is recommended that researchers confirm by literature an effective lysis, cell membrane preparations and/or extraction buffer formulations and treatments that are suitable for the precise target being assayed.